Max-We/Tetris-Gymnasium/README.md

 ## Acknowledgements

-We would like to thank the creators and maintainers of Gymnasium, CleanRL and Tetris-deep-Q-learning-pytorch for providing a powerful frameworks and reference implementations
+We would like to thank the creators and maintainers of [Gymnasium](https://github.com/Farama-Foundation/Gymnasium), [CleanRL](https://github.com/vwxyzjn/cleanrl) and [Tetris-deep-Q-learning-pytorch](https://github.com/uvipen/Tetris-deep-Q-learning-pytorch) for providing a powerful frameworks and reference implementations.

----

-Enjoy using the Gymnasium Tetris Environment for your reinforcement learning experiments!
-If you have any questions or need further assistance, don't hesitate to reach out to us.
-Happy coding! 🎮🕹️